Overjoyed Ash Barty reveals she’s about to become a mum

-An deliriously happy Ash Barty has announced she is to become a mother.

-The retired tennis champion will not defend her Australian Open crown this month but continues to draw headlines.
+Retired tennis champion Ash Barty will not defend her Australian Open crown this month but continues to draw headlines, announcing she is about to become a mum.

 The 26-year-old revealed her baby joy on social media on Friday night.